AliceO2Group/Control/docs/running.md

 # Running AliECS as a developer

-**Looking to run your own software with AliECS?
-Please refer to [O²/FLP Suite deployment instructions](https://alice-flp-suite.docs.cern.ch/installation/)**
+> **WARNING**: The running instructions described in this page are **for development purposes only**.
+Users interested in deploying, running and controlling O²/FLP software or their own software with AliECS should refer to the [O²/FLP Suite instructions](https://alice-flp-suite.docs.cern.ch/installation/) instead.

 ## Running the AliECS core